lofcz/jsMenus/Documentation.md

 `visible` - normally true.
 If false, it is hidden.

-`checked` - true if a checkbox is checked.
+`checked` - true if a `checkbox` or `radio` item is selected.
+Clicking a `checkbox` item will toggle its checked field.
+Clicking a `radio` item will select the clicked field, and unselect any adjacent `radio` items in the same menu.

 `tooltip` - a string displayed when hovering over the item.